-In an extension of 6,815 hectares, the Huayllay Stone Forest is home to more than 480 rock figures of great beauty and uniqueness, formed by ancient volcanic chimneys shaped by the erosion of wind, water and the melting of glaciers.
+In an extension of 6815 hectares, the Huayllay Stone Forest houses more than 480 rocky figures of great beauty and uniqueness, formed by ancient volcanic chimneys shaped by the erosion of the wind, water and the melting of glaciers.

 The fauna has also adapted to this unique ecosystem.
-When you visit it, you will find wild guinea pigs, deer, vizcachas, skunks, Andean foxes, llamas, alpacas, guanacos, vicuñas, wild cats and different species of rodents.
+When you visit, you will find wild guinea pigs, deer, vizcachas, skunks, Andean foxes, llamas, alpacas, guanacos, vicuñas, wild cats, and different species of rodents.

 Currently, the Sernanp, in charge of the care and maintenance of the Sanctuary, manages three main tourist routes:

 Route 1.
 The tour takes an average of approximately two hours and you can see the following figures: the king's crown, the tunnel, the bear's prayer, the fish, the thinker, the dog, the snail, the turtle, the witch, the lizard, the red-handed lizard, the seal, the lamb, the nuns, the kiss of the bride and groom and the cobra.

 Route 2.
 There are two options: by car, the journey takes about an hour and a half; on foot, between 3 and 4 hours.
 You will be able to observe cave paintings and the figures of the angel, the elephant, the alpaca, the tourist, the mushroom, the condor, the toad and the portico.

 Route 3.
 The tour lasts approximately 3 hours on foot.
 You can appreciate the figures of the greeting, the child, the falcon, the face, the Roman and the dinosaur, as well as cave paintings.

 To go to this great tourist attraction, there are 3 routes: